Contron/Jootil/README.md

 Jootil
 =======

-A comprehensive Java library to provide the crucial plumbing for any JavaFX application., allowing you to focus on actually developing your application rather than the plumbing behind it.
+A comprehensive Java library to provide additional useful plumbing for a JavaFX application, allowing you to focus on actually developing it.

-In contrast to most other application frameworks (such as Spring), Jootil requires no messy XML or pre-set configuration.
+Jootil requires no messy XML or pre-set configuration.
 It's designed to simply provide the abilities that any application would want alongside it.

 Common and useful features include:
 - Settings manager to load and save application settings in XML files